 The Step Failure Details dialog collects all the information related to the failed test step.
 This includes failure details, screenshots, and a snapshot of the DOM.
-For some of the possible failures you can find resolution suggestions directly from the dialog.
+The Step Failure Details section lists handy suggestion how you can resolve the specific error.

 Execute the sample test and wait until it fails.
 Hover the mouse over the red cross next to the failed step - a Step Failure Summary will popup for a while.

 Click on the red cross to open the overall Step Failure Details with possible options to resolve the encountered error.

 The failure dialog provides a variety of useful details, which can be used for the different failure scenarios, divided in few tabs.
 Let's have an overview for each of these tabs and how these can help us find the solution for the failing step.

 The 'Failure' tab provides a summarized information for the encountered error - sometimes this can be quite descriptive, and other times it could be more generic.

 From this view you can also access other useful options: